 About the Microtransat

-The Microtransat Challenge is a transatlantic race of fully autonomous sailing boats.
-The race aims to stimulate the development of autonomous sailing boats through friendly competition.
+The Microtransat Challenge is a transatlantic race for autonomous boats.
+The race aims to stimulate the development of autonomous boats through friendly competition.

 A spin off competition, the World Robotic Sailing Championships (WRSC) was created in 2008 and has taken place annually since then.
 This consists of a series of short races and other challenges for competing boats to undertake autonomously.
 Many teams who take part in the Microtransat (or who plan to) also attend the WRSC.
 Also attached to this event is the International Robotic Sailing Conference (IRSC), which allows researchers in the area a chance to meet up and discuss the scientific issues related to robotic sailing.